 The Winner Is: Wix

-Even though we live and breathe Webflow, we have to admit that Wix is a more user-friendly platform and is a more suitable website builder for people who are new to the world of website building and need a basic website.
-When we say basic website, we mean a couple of essential pages that serve to present someone or something online with no complicated features or animations.
+Even though we live and breathe Webflow, I have to admit that Wix is a more user-friendly.
+THe platform is a great for people who are new to the building sites and need a simple yet effective website.
+When I say simple website, I mean essential landing pages that present someone or something online.

 Webflow vs Wix: What Features Does Each Tool Offer?